October is the month of Halloween, ghost, ghouls and all things scary, but this doesn't have to be the same online.

 3. Make note of who has access to your social media accounts

-If you do have other people helping to manage your social media accounts, make sure you have a list of who has access to each account.
-Therefore, if you face any problems you know who to go to first.
+- If you do have other people helping to manage your social media accounts, make sure you have a list of who has access to each account.

 4. Create a Social Media policy